top of page

 Create a Safe Space for Mistakes

 Give them opportunities to try new things without pressure.
 Encourage activities that are just for fun and exploration, rather than for mastery or performance.
+Big dreams are great, but it’s also important to keep things doable.
+Help your child set small, achievable goals and celebrate each step forward.
+Baby steps lead to big changes.

 Teach Stress-Relief Techniques